Kathmandu Valley Tour

 Day 1: Kathmandu Durbar Square, Swayambhunath, Boudhanath Stupa, and Pashupatinath temple.

-Kathmandu Durbar Square: This complex of palaces, courtyards and temples like Hanumandhoka Palace, Kumari Ghar (Abode of the Living Goddess), Taleju temple, built between the 12th and 18th centuries, used to be the seat of the ancient Malla Kings of Kathmandu.
+Kathmandu Durbar Square: This complex of palaces, courtyards, and temples like Hanumandhoka Palace, Kumari Ghar (Abode of the Living Goddess), Taleju temple, built between the 12th and 18th centuries, used to be the seat of the ancient Malla Kings of Kathmandu.
 An intriguing piece here is the 17th -century stone inscription set into the wall of the palace with writings in 15 languages.
 The Durbar Square, protected as a UNESCO World Heritage Site, is the social, religious and urban focal point of the city.
 Even to date, all the major state and social ceremonies, including the solemnization of coronations are performed in one of the courtyards in this complex.
 There are also museums inside the palace building.
 Your ticket to the Square entitles you to visit all the museums.

-The Swayambhunath Stupa Monkey temple is an attractive Buddhist temple carrying much history and has a wonderful view point to all of the Kathmandu valleys.
-It resides on top of a hillock on the western side of Kathmandu just three kilometres west of the city centre.
+The Swayambhunath Stupa Monkey temple is an attractive Buddhist temple carrying much history and has a wonderful viewpoint to all of the Kathmandu valleys.
+It resides on top of a hillock on the western side of Kathmandu just three kilometers west of the city center.
 The Stupa is one of the holiest Buddhist sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 Swayambhunath is also known as Samhengu and is listed as a World Heritage Site.
 It is also one of the oldest and glorious Buddhist shrines in the world, which is said to be two thousand years old.
 The four sides of the Stupa are painted with the eyes of Lord Buddha and the temple is also known as the watchful eyes of Buddha.

-It lies about 6 kilometres east of downtown Kathmandu and it is largest Stupa in the world.
+It lies about 6 kilometers east of downtown Kathmandu and it is the largest Stupa in the world.
 It looms 36 meters high and presents one of the most fascinating specimens of Stupa design with hundreds of prayer wheels and 108 small images of Buddha all around.
 Just like the Swayambhunath, the Stupa has four sides with the watchful eyes of Lord Buddha.
 When there is a Buddhist festival, people come here to celebrate and pray their sacred rituals at this time.
 The people of Buddhist religions live around Monasteries and Stupa’s and they like to go around every morning and evening once or three times.
-There are plenty of shops with a fantastic view point restaurant as well as many Monasteries.
+There are plenty of shops with a fantastic viewpoint restaurant as well as many Monasteries.

 Religious pilgrims and Sadhus, travel all the way from the remote areas of India to visit this sacred sight, especially during Shivaratri (the night of Shiva) that falls between February/March.
 Even though these devotees have denounced worldly possessions, each carries a Sadhu ID (Identification card) to freely cross over the border between India and Nepal.